dngopal/dngopal/README.md

 - 👋 Hi, I’m Dev!
 - 👀 I’m interested in developing my entrepreneurial mindset, technical skills, and problem-solving abilities
 - 🌱 I’m currently learning more about LLMs, RAG-based AI models, and databases
-- 💞️ I’m looking to collaborate on building a wearable device to solve America's maternal morbitity crisis
+- 💞️ I dropped out of Stanford to build Wedge (YC S25) - always open to collaborating or chatting about what we're doing!
 - 📫 Reach out to me on my [LinkedIn](https://LinkedIn.com/in/dev-gopal) or over email (devgopal [at] stanford [dot] edu).
 - 😄 Pronouns: He/Him